ga-wdi-lessons/angular-resources/readme.md

 ## Framing

-In the last couple of classes, we've been using hard coded values in our controller to act as our "backend".
+In the last couple of classes, we've been using hardcoded values in our controller to act as our "backend".
 We probably won't ever do that again.
 Instead we'll be connecting to an external API using resources and providing an interface to models using factories.

 ## You Do: Walkthrough of Current App (20 minutes / 0:20)